IMPORTANT WARNING:

 Why is this medication prescribed?

-Escitalopram is used to treat depression in adults and children and teenagers 12 years of ago or older.
-Escitalopram is also used to treat generalized anxiety disorder (GAD; excessive worry and tension that disrupts daily life and lasts for 6 months or longer) in adults, teenagers, and children 7 years of age and older.
+Escitalopram is used to treat depression and generalized anxiety disorder (GAD; excessive worry and tension that disrupts daily life and lasts for 6 months or longer).
 Escitalopram is in a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
 It works by increasing the amount of serotonin, a natural substance in the brain that helps maintain mental balance.

 How should this medicine be used?

-Your doctor may start you on a low dose of escitalopram and increase your dose after 1 week in adults and after 2 or 3 weeks in teenagers and children 7 years of age and older.
+Your doctor may start you on a low dose of escitalopram and increase your dose after 1 week or more week.

 Other uses for this medicine